Vast (company): Haven-1

 Haven-1 is a planned single-module space station in low Earth orbit that is currently being developed by Vast.
 Haven-1 is planned to act as an independent crewed space station.
-The station is planned to be brought to space no earlier than May 2026 aboard a Falcon 9.
+The station is planned to be brought to space in 2026 aboard a Falcon 9.
 Vast then plans to have a crew of four launch aboard a Crew Dragon spacecraft on the Vast-1 mission for about fourteen days as early as June 2026.
 Vast plans to have three or four such missions visit Haven-1 with several months between each.
 The total amount of time onboard the station will be limited by consumables, much of which will have to be launched along with the station.

 The station plans to have logistics on board to facilitate docking with the Dragon spacecraft, with it being able to extend the on-orbit duration of spaceflight missions to up to 30 days.
 With the addition of the Dragon spacecraft, Haven-1 would be able to sustain 4-crew missions with 24/7 communication facilities, up to 1,000 watts of power, up to 150 kg of preloaded cargo mass, and science, research, and in-space manufacturing opportunities for up to 30 days.
 Haven-1 also plans to be able to offer a variety of amenities and facilities to paying customers, such as having a large window dome on board for photography and viewing, always-on internet through onboard Wi-Fi, resting rooms, and more.

 Haven-1 is set to house a microgravity research facility, called the Haven-1 Lab, serving as the station's microgravity research, development and manufacturing platform.
 It will have 10 slots, each capable of accommodating payloads weighing up to 30 kilograms and consuming up to 100 watts of power.
-The first companies to agree to place payloads on Haven-1 have been announced as Redwire and Yuri Gravity.

 Haven-2

-Haven-2 is a planned multi-module space station that is currently being developed by Vast.
+Haven-2 is a planned multi-module space station that is under development by Vast.
 Vast is designing Haven-2 as a commercial successor to the ISS.
-Although Vast did not originally submit a proposal for Phase 1 of NASA's CLD program in 2021, they plan to compete for Phase 2 in 2026.
-Haven-2 will begin as a single module based on Haven-1 launched on a Falcon Heavy in 2028, but stretched from 10.1 m to 16 m and including two docking ports.
+Although Vast did not originally submit a proposal for Phase 1 of NASA's Commercial LEO Destinations program in 2021, they plan to compete for Phase 2 in 2026.
+Haven-2 will begin as a single module based on Haven-1 launched on a SpaceX Falcon Heavy rocket in 2028, but stretched from 10.1 m to 16 m and including two docking ports.
 Vast plans to launch three more modules from 2029 to 2030, docked in a line, each with upgraded life support systems.
 A seven-meter Starship-launched core module will then be added, centered between the four original modules.
-The core module will have a fifth docking port and an airlock for EVAs.
+The core module will have a fifth docking port and an airlock for Extravehicular activities.
 By 2032, Vast plans to add four more modules, including one with a 3.8 m cupola and one with external payload racks for scientific experiments.
 Each of the eight modules will have two Earth-facing 1.1 m windows.